marten-seemann/ack-frequency/draft-iyengar-quic-delayed-ack.md

   of any other value MUST be treated as a connection error of type FRAME_ENCODING_ERROR.

+ACK_FREQUENCY frames can only be send in 0-RTT and in Short Header packets.
+An endpoint MUST treat receipt of an ACK_FREQUENCY frame in an Initial or in a Handshake packet as a connection error of type PROTOCOL_VIOLATION.

 ACK_FREQUENCY frames are ack-eliciting.
 However, their loss does not require retransmission if an ACK_FREQUENCY frame with a larger Sequence Number value has been sent.